feedm3/learning-static-website-hosting-on-aws-s3/README.md

 5. In you distributions dashboard you can also see your distributions ID.
 You need this ID in your travis-ci environment variables.

-Optional you can go back to your S3 bucket and disable `Static Website Hosting` that nobody except CloudFront can access your bucket.
+Optional you can go back to your S3 bucket and disable `Static Website Hosting` because CloudFront will do this work.
+You should also restrict direct access to your S3 bucket because users should only access your bucket through CloudFront to prevent high costs or low latency.
+Detailed info can be found [here](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html)

 ### Setup Repo